OasisLMF/ODS_OpenExposureData/README.md

 The components of ODS are (but not limited to) the **Open Exposure Data (OED)** format and the **Open Results Data (ORD)** format.
 Both OED and ORD are designed to assist with solving interoperability problems current in the cat modelling community, where implementing a model-developer-independent exposure data and results format will assist in creating choice in the use of catastrophe models and analytical tools.

-**The Insurance Development Forum (IDF)** are funding a data transform project to develop conversion tools from the CEDE format to OED.
-Further details can be found here (https://oasislmf.github.io/OpenDataTransform/)

 Further information and community views of ODS can be found on the ODS website: https://oasislmf.org/open-data-standards